Jorge Ramos (commentator)

-Jorge Ramos y Su Banda.
+titled Jorge Ramos y Su Banda.
 It previously broadcast simultaneously on TV and radio, Monday through Friday from 4pm to 7pm EST before moving to ESPN+ on November 9, 2020.
+Following the program’s cancellation on ESPN in 2024, it was relaunched on YouTube on June 30, 2025, with a simulcast on TUDN Radio added on September of that year.

 Career

-Jorge Ramos is known as “el relator de America” – the commentator of the Americas – and is synonymous with football for millions of fans in the U.S. Now the renowned Spanish-language sportscaster joins ESPN Deportes Radio as the lead voice of the football lineup.
-With his trademark combination of enthusiasm and knowledge, Ramos brings out the game’s finer points and punctuates them with his unique sense of humor on his weekday show, “Jorge Ramos y Su Banda.”
+Jorge Ramos is known as “el relator de America” – the commentator of the Americas – and is a football commentator in the United States. ejoins ESPN Deportes Radio as the voice of the football lineup.
+He serves as the voice of the football lineups, Ramos provides play-by-play commentary on his weekday show, “Jorge Ramos y Su Banda.”

-In his illustrious thirty-year career, Ramos has served as play-by-play commentator for over 3,000 football matches, including 1,400 Liga MX games.
+During his more than thirty-year career, Ramos has served as play-by-play commentator for over 3,000 football matches, including 1,400 Liga MX games.
 He has covered four FIFA World Cups, the 2003 Women’s World Cup, two Copa Américas and several UEFA European Championships.

-Although he is best known for his football commentary, Ramos has an in-depth knowledge of all sports that has put him front and center of major sporting events across the world.
+Although he is best known for his football commentary, Ramos has an in-depth knowledge of all sports that has enabled him to be front and center of major sporting events across the world.
 These include broadcasting the Pan American Games, providing in-depth coverage of the 2000 Sydney Olympics and serving as the Spanish-language voice of the Los Angeles Lakers.
-One of the most gratifying moments in his career was providing play-by-play for the 1986 World Cup – the first-ever World Cup on Spanish-language radio in the U.S.
+One of the highlights of his career was providing play-by-play for the 1986 World Cup – the first-ever World Cup on Spanish-language radio in the U.S.

 Ramos is also the spokesperson for National Automobile Parts Association (NAPA), having done commercials both in English and Spanish.